Coding and billing best practices

 - AAA PatientCONNECT™ can provide information on payer coding, billing, and claims submission requirements to help you with claims completion

-This website and the information listed within the Coding & Billing section is presented for informational purposes only and is not intended to provide reimbursement or legal advice.
+This website and the information listed within the Coding & Billing section is presented for informational purposes only and is not intended to provide reimbursement, clinical, or legal advice.

 - Laws, regulations, and policies concerning reimbursement are complex and are updated frequently